dotdigitize/Neural-Emergence-Framework-Cognition/README.md

 ## Contributing

 Contributions are welcome!
-The code is work in progress so if you have ideas or improvements, feel free to submit a pull request or open an issue to discuss your thoughts.
+The code is (poc) "proof of concept" work in progress so if you have ideas or improvements, feel free to submit a pull request or open an issue to discuss your thoughts.

 ---